Taxation (Post-transition Period) Act 2020

 Overview

-The Taxation (Post-transition Period) Bill aims to clarify and regulate taxation related to goods moving between Great Britain and Northern Ireland after the Brexit transition period, addressing issues arising from the Northern Ireland Protocol.
-It also makes provisions regarding online sales by overseas businesses and the recovery of unlawful state aid.
+The Taxation (Post-transition Period) Bill aims to clarify and regulate taxation related to goods moving into, out of, and within Northern Ireland after the Brexit transition period.
+It addresses customs duties, VAT, excise duties, and the recovery of unlawful state aid, all within the context of the Northern Ireland Protocol.

 Description